anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Trust is the lubrication that makes it possible for organizations to work.
+Quote: One who gains strength by overcoming obstacles possesses the only strength which can overcome adversity.

-By: Warren Bennis
+By: Albert Schweitzer